This has been a long running article on preparing a Honda CBR125 for racing in the Bucket Racings associations Commuterlite class.

 must be able to start off of it's installed start

-Injection map will need to be recalibrated see below.
+Injection map will need to be recalibrated when hi-performance exhaust fitted (see below).

 Endurance and homemade systems have enjoyed success.